Close

 Dear Shareholders,

-I would like to extend my gratitude to you, our shareholders, for your unstinting faith and the trust you have reposed in us.
-I would also like to thank all members of the Board for their support and active participation.
+In closing, I want to express my gratitude to our shareholders, for your continued confidence in our Company.
+I would also like to thank my fellow Board Members for their guidance and support.

 United Spirits Ltd Company History